 When you’re experiencing stress, your impulse might be to power through, freak out, or stick your head in the sand (procrastinating, eating, drinking – you get the idea).
 As we’ve all noticed, behaviors such as busyness, overworking, smoking, overeating, drinking alcohol to excess, isolation, and taking our frustration out on others, perpetuate the stress reaction.

-There are physical, mental, and emotional sources of stress.
-Some of these are universally stressful-such as the loss of a loved one or the risk of bodily harm-whereas others are uniquely stressful to the individual.
+Explore for physical, mental, and emotional sources of stress.
+Some situations are universally stressful, such as the loss of a loved one or the risk of bodily harm, whereas others are uniquely stressful to the individual.

-Physical – Sources of physical stress include fatigue, poor nutrition, sleep deprivation, lack of physical activity, illness, pain, and others.
+Physical – Sources of physical stress include fatigue, sleep deprivation, illness, pain, poor nutrition, lack of physical activity, and other physical concerns.
 Not only are these stressful on your body, they can leave you more susceptible to stress from other sources.

 Thoughts – Remember the Thought-Feeling-Action-Result cycle (TFAR)?
 (Chapters 4 and 18 of Eat What You Love, Love What You Eat.)
 The experience of stress is often triggered by a thought.
 In other words, stress frequently results from your perception and interpretation of life’s events.